void-kuangyi/XeroSnake/README.md

 ## Game Rules

 * A snake eats food to grow in length
-* Each snakes have 3 lives
+* Each snake has 3 lives
-* A snake looses a life if it runs into the other snake
+* A snake looses a life if it runs into the other snake, enemy or wall
 * If a snake dies, it respawns with its initial length
 * Points earned when:
   * Snake eats food